 I commend retailers, bars and restaurants that have already committed to removing plastic straws and stirrers.
 But we recognise we need to do more.
 Today we step-up our efforts to turn the tide on plastic pollution and ensure we leave our environment in a better state than we inherited it.”

 The ban will encourage businesses including those both producing and buying plastic packaging to consider alternatives.
 Of course, the full force of any ban of single-use plastic coming into play takes time.
 Meanwhile, these moves count significantly towards eliminating the wastefulness of single-use plastics and their harm.

-There’s a move by companies and organisations to reduce the use of environmentally harmful plastic straws.
-We can all play a role in encouraging restaurants, businesses and those that continue to use plastic straws to make a change by asking for non-plastic straws.
+There’s a move by companies and organizations to reduce the use of environmentally harmful plastic straws.
+We can all play a role in encouraging restaurants, businesses, and those that continue to use plastic straws to make a change by asking for non-plastic straws.

 In May 2018 the worldwide chain announced that it was calling time on Plastic Straws.
 With 894000 rooms in 109 countries, this is a significant step.

 “As a leading global hospitality company, we have a huge responsibility to act as stewards of our natural resources and support the communities in which we operate.
 Through our corporate responsibility strategy, Travel with Purpose, we are constantly looking for new ways to reduce our environmental impact.
 Extending a ban on plastic straws across our managed portfolio is an important move in the right direction, and one which we are committed to building on in the coming years.”

 Hilton will remove plastic straws from 650 of its managed properties by the end of 2018.
 The chain has committed to cut its global environmental impact in half by 2030.